 Select whether to show or hide file extensions.

-Choose whether to create SVGs when copying objects for better cross-platform interaction.
+Choose whether to create SVGs on the clipboard when copying objects for better cross-platform interaction.

 You can exclude your thumbnail from being stored with your document.

 Choose whether to overwrite imported PSD files when using the Save command, rather than creating an *.afdesign file.
 We recommend reading the warning provided in the dialog before selecting this option.